 This statement relates to the privacy practices of our website.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this statement are explained at the end of this page.
 Pauldarcy.ie fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
-Any personal information which you volunteer to Dublin Plein Air will not be share or sold to any third party.
+Any personal information you volunteer to pauldarcy.ie will not be shared or sold to any third party.

 WARNING – disabling cookie support will prevent pauldarcy.ie from functioning properly and you will not be able to utilise fully all of its features and information.